charityyoungblood/iOS_Apps_Notes/Project_Organization.md

       Ex: class MusicLibrary > new instance would be let newMusic = MusicLibrary()
   - *** REMEMBER: to access class/data model properties in Swift, we use dot notation
       Ex: newMusic.songType or weatherData.temperature
+  - Depending on how you want your data displayed on the screen, you will set the instance variable + property to the data you want to present on screen
+      Ex: func displayProducts(json: JSON){
+            let coatInventory = json["main"]["coats"]
+            productInventoryModel.coats = coatInventory
+            productInventoryModel.dresses = json["main"]["dressName"] >> this would pull the value of the json object with key "main" with key "dressName" productInventoryModel.shoes = json["main"]["shoes"][0]["id"].intValue >> this would pull the value of the json object within the key "main" with key "shoes" at index 0 with the key "id"
+            }